ChengTANG-AI/chengtang-ai.github.io/_pages/about.md

 My research interests lie at the intersection of **Machine / Deep Learning**, **Computational Neuroscience**, **Neural Networks**, **Evolutionary Computation**, and **Bioinformatics**.

-**I am looking for M.S. / B.S. students in engineering in, but not limited to, Computer Science and Artificial Intelligence.
+**I am looking for M.E. / B.E. students in engineering in, but not limited to, Computer Science and Artificial Intelligence.
 In addition, I am pleased to collaborate with researchers who are interested in advising on medical-related projects.
 If you are interested in my field of research, please feel free to email me.**